aparsons/netbeans-killgradle/README.md

 This Netbeans plugin is a fork of the [NetbeansKillGradleButton](https://github.com/puniverse/NetbeansKillGradleButton) by [eitan101](https://github.com/eitan101).
 It will add buttons within the Netbeans IDE to force close Gradle processes.
-This is a hack because Netbeans and the Gradle Support plugin cannot currently stop running Gradle processes.

 Use at your own risk.